Main Content

 For more information on the uses of social and new media for which GSA has negotiated a federally-friendly Terms of Service Agreement, visit DigitalGov at http://www.digitalgov.gov/resources/negotiated-terms-of-service-agreements/.

-For further information about the GDC privacy policy, please contact GDC Support at: supportatnci-gdc.datacommons.io.
-For information about the NIH privacy policy, please contact the NIH Senior Official for Privacy at privacyatmail.nih.gov (link sends e-mail); call 301-451-3426 or visit https://oma.od.nih.gov/DMS/Pages/Privacy-Program.aspx.
+For further information about the GDC privacy policy, please contact GDC Support at: support@nci-gdc.datacommons.io.
+For information about the NIH privacy policy, please contact the NIH Senior Official for Privacy at privacy@mail.nih.gov (link sends e-mail); call 301-451-3426 or visit http://oma.od.nih.gov/ms/privacy.